jessy124/jessy124/README.md

 - 👋 Hi, I am Onah Jessica
-- 👀 I’m interested in Data Analysis,
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Analysis, I love to clean
+- 🌱 I’m open for Entry Level Data Analyst Role
-- 💞️ I’m looking to collaborate on with any organization that needs my service
+- 💞️ I’m looking to collaborate on with companies, organizations or even individuals to solve their business problems by leveraging data
-- 📫 you can reach me [here](onahnkem168@gmail.com)
+- 📫 you can reach me onahnkem168@gmail.com
 - 😄 Pronouns: She
 - ⚡ Fun fact: ...